Friday, May 29, 2009

 These projects would be worth over $53 million in jobs and materials, but, more importantly to this blog, they would also improve clean water and boost natural flood protection.

 In Trenton, the Assunpink Creek restoration project would remove a culvert and improve the health of this Delaware River tributary.
-The effort would also include construction of a multiple-use trail for public recreation.
+The effort would also include the construction of a multiple-use trail for public recreation.

 The Lower Millstone River Fish Passage Project is another project.
 The Millstone River, a tributary to the Raritan River, is near the townships of Franklin and Hillsborough, NJ.
 The Stony Brook-Millstone Watershed Association will conduct a study to examine the feasibility of restoring American shad and other fish in the lower Millstone River in central New Jersey.
 Among other potential restoration strategies, the project will explore the possibility of removing two dams on the lower Millstone River which would open an additional 14.1 miles of the river to fish.
-The study will assess potential positive and negative effects of dam removal as well as other potential methods for providing fish passage on the river.
+The study will assess the potential positive and negative effects of dam removal as well as other potential methods for providing fish passage on the river.

 Saturday, May 9, 2009